Acclaimed for the

 The ASO Chamber Chorus (which debuted on December 14, 1967) performs music of the Baroque and Classical eras, as well as works by modern masters such as Golijov, Tavener, Pärt, Paulus, Theofanidis and Britten.
 Highlights of its history include a residency with the ASO and Robert Spano for California's Ojai Festival (read a review), participation with the ASO in Telarc recordings of masterworks by Bach, Golijov, Handel, Haydn, Mozart, Schubert and Vivaldi, a 2005 a cappella recording that features the Vaughan Williams Mass under Norman Mackenzie, an appearance on national television in 1987 performing Handel's Messiah with Robert Shaw, and several Carnegie Hall appearances which include performances of the B-Minor Mass, the St. Matthew and St. John Passions and Magnificat (read the review) of Bach, the Rachmaninoff Vespers, the Mozart/Levin Requiem, Messiaen's Trois petites liturgies and Stravinsky's Nightingale.
 The Chamber Chorus has also performed under the batons of Robert King and Nicholas McGegan.

 The ASO Chorus made its Carnegie Hall debut in 1976 with a performance of Beethoven's Symphony No. 9 and has returned to perform there 23 different times (12 with Robert Shaw, 1 with Norman Mackenzie, 1 with Donald Runnicles and 9 with Robert Spano).
-CLICK HERE for the details of each Carnegie Hall visit, and CLICK HERE to read the reviews of the 2014 appearance).
-The ASO Chorus performed in the Kennedy Center for President-elect Jimmy Carter's Inaugural Concert in 1977.
+CLICK HERE for the details of each Carnegie Hall visit, and CLICK HERE to read the reviews of the 2016 appearance).
+The ASO Chorus performed in the Kennedy Center for President-elect Jimmy Carter's Inaugural Concert in 1977 [and will return there with Robert Spano in 2017 as part of the SHIFT Festival].
 In 1988, it accompanied the Orchestra on its first European tour, performing in New York, East Berlin, Zürich, Ludwigsburg, Paris, Bristol and London.
 It has appeared with the ASO for televised concerts on several occasions, including the 1995 national broadcast of the orchestra's 50th-anniversary celebration, in which it was conducted by both Yoel Levi and Robert Shaw, and the statewide telecast honoring the Chorus's own 25th anniversary.
 With the ASO it appeared in the Opening Ceremony of the 1996 Olympic Games, broadcast worldwide.
 The ASO Chorus has participated for 30 years in the Martin Luther King Ecumenical Service sponsored each January by the King Center in Atlanta.
 The Chorus has also opened the Atlanta Falcons 2003 and 2004 football seasons with a 200-voice rendition of the National Anthem.

 The Choruses have been featured twice at the Ravinia Festival in Chicago: in June 2003 the Chorus, ASO and Robert Spano opened the festival with a critically acclaimed performance of John Adams' oratorio El Niño, followed by a 2006 visit by the women of the Chamber Chorus, the ASO and Robert Spano for Golijov's opera Ainadamar.